The Value of a Liberal Arts Education

 But you don’t have to take my word for the value of a liberal arts education.
 Employers regularly espouse the positive qualities of a liberal arts education.
 Let’s see how the skills and knowledge listed from the UM catalog show up on a few national employer surveys.

 Each year, the National Association of Colleges and Employers (NACE) surveys its employer members.
 From the Job Outlook 2011 report, the top five skills or qualities desired in job candidates were:

 1. verbal communication skills

 2. strong work ethic

 3. teamwork skills

 4. analytical skills

 UM faculty members explicitly foster communication, teamwork, and analytical skills.
-Your course work and co-curricular activities certainly will provide opportunities to further develop the personal qualities of a strong work ethic and taking initiative.
+Your course work and co-curricular activities certainly will provide opportunities to further develop the personal qualities of a strong work ethic, teamwork, and taking initiative.